 15: Tire Pressure Gauge: $$ Relatively Cheap.

 Most people constantly monitor, test, and tweak tire pressures throughout a track weekend.
-Just like a torque wrench, even if they already have one, or two decent tire pressure gauges, an extra is still worthwhile.
+Just like a torque wrench, even if they already have one or two decent tire pressure gauges, an extra is always worthwhile.

 14: Harbor Freight (Pittsburgh Automotive) Jack: $$$ Decent Sized Gift.

-I’ve always been a fan of my Harbor Freight Jacks.
+Probably Harbor Freight’s most well-respected tool: I’ve always been a fan of my Harbor Freight Jacks.
 My 15 year old 2.5 ton aluminum racing jack is still going strong, and my 5 year old 1.5 ton is still doing just fine… even though they cost a fraction of the “name brand” jacks.
 I was also entertained to see plenty of Pittsburg Automotive (HF store brand) jacks in the IMSA professional racing paddock.
-The 1.5 ton is often on sale for under $65 during the holidays.
+The 1.5 ton was often on sale for under $65 during the holidays, I’m not sure it will get that low but it still can be had well under $100

 13: Jack stands: $$ Relatively Cheap